-NST boasts some of the brightest legal minds in Canada, including five Queen’s Counsel, nine former law clerks, four law school gold medalists, and a group of partners who are ranked annually by Lexpert®, Best Lawyers, Chambers & Partners, and Benchmark.
-NST was again selected as one of Canada’s Top 10 Civil Litigation Boutiques by Canadian Lawyer in 2020.
-The firm’s lawyers serve as adjunct professors at UBC Law School; write chapters in texts on Business Torts, Government Liability, and the Annual Review of Law and Practice; frequently speak at continuing legal education events; and co-author the annual British Columbia Supreme Court Rules Annotated and The Civil Appeal Handbook.
+NST’s partners are ranked as leading practitioners in Lexpert, Best Lawyers, Chambers and Partners, and Benchmark.
+NST was again selected as one of Canada’s Top 10 Civil Litigation Boutiques by Canadian Lawyer in 2022 and was included in the Globe and Mail’s list of Canada’s Best Law firms in 2021 and 2022.
+In addition to its work for clients, the firm’s lawyers serve as adjunct professors at the Allard School of Law (UBC); write chapters in texts on Business Torts, Government Liability, and the Annual Review of Law and Practice; frequently speak at continuing legal education events; and co-author the annual British Columbia Supreme Court Rules Annotated, and The Civil Appeal Handbook.

 Recent Commercial/Civil Disputes: In Concord Pacific Acquisitions Inc. v.
 Oei, the firm successfully defended a claim in excess of $350 million brought by Concord Pacific against the three named defendants, including renowned Singaporean businessman, Hong Leong Oei.
 In Wastech Ltd. v.
-GVS&DD, the firm appeared before the Supreme Court of Canada which is expected to further clarify the Bhasin test in its reasons on that matter, yet to be released.
+GVS&DD, 2021 SCC 7, NST partners Irwin Nathanson, KC and Julia Lockhart acted for Metro Vancouver in a case with important implications for all contracts that provide one party with discretionary powers, building on the Supreme Court of Canada’s decisions in Bhasin.
 In Great Canadian Gaming Corporation v.
-British Columbia Lottery Corporation, the firm represented Great Canadian in a $35-million commercial dispute, achieving settlement on the eve of a nine-week trial.
+British Columbia Lottery Corporation, the firm represented Great Canadian in a $35 million commercial dispute, achieving settlement on the eve of a nine week trial.
 NST acted on behalf of the Vancouver Aquarium in Ocean Wise Conservation Association v.
 Vancouver Board of Parks and Recreation in a dispute regarding breach of contract and municipal law relating to animals in captivity.
-In Pirani v Pirani, NST acted for the plaintiffs in a case involving allegations of breach of trust, breach of fiduciary duty and knowing assistance arising from the winding up of four discretionary trusts that held hotel assets in British Columbia and the US.
-Madame Justice Sharma found against the defendants, ordered disgorgement, and ordered that they pay special costs.
 NST is also currently acting in two high profile civil forfeiture matters.

-Human Rights Law: In 2020 and continuing into 2021, NST is acting pro bono for a group of families seeking visitation rights for loved ones in long term care during the pandemic, which efforts have recently contributed to a change in the BC government pandemic long term care visitation guidelines.
-In 2019, NST acted for an intervenor, the Canadian Professional Association for Transgender Health, before the BCCA in A.B. v.
+Human Rights Law: In 2020 and 2021, Karen Carteri acted pro bono for a group of families seeking visitation rights for loved ones in long term care during the pandemic.
+In 2019, Peter Senkpiel acted for an intervenor, the Canadian Professional Association for Transgender Health, before the BCCA in A.B. v.
 C.D.
-The intervenor addressed, in part, issues relating to informed consent under the Infants Act in the context of transgender youth.

-Property Disputes: NST regularly acts in disputes relating to property rights and property development and acquisition.
-For example, in Hodgson v.
-Musqueam, the firm successfully acted for over 70 leaseholders in a dispute about significant rent increases.
-In a recent arbitration, the firm successfully acted for a partner in a dispute relating to partnership interests in and valuation of a property development involving lands worth over $100 million and a partnership interest and award of over $20 million.
+Property Disputes: NST regularly acts for major property developers in development and project and land interest disputes, and in other property related claims and disputes.
+In a recent arbitration, the firm successfully acted for a partner in a dispute relating to partnership interests in and valuation of a property development involving lands worth over $100 million.